aiidateam/aiida-core/docs/source/concepts/provenance.rst

     - **calculation nodes** (``CalculationNode``): Represent code execution that creates new data.
 These are further subdivided in two subclasses:

-        - :py:class:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode`: Represents the execution of a calculation external to AiiDA, typically via a job batch scheduler (see the concept of :ref:`calculation jobs<concepts_calcjobs>`).
+        - :py:class:`~aiida.orm.nodes.process.calculation.calcjob.CalcJobNode`: Represents the execution of a calculation external to AiiDA, typically via a job batch scheduler (see the concept of :ref:`calculation jobs<topics:calculations:concepts:calcjobs>`).
-        - :py:class:`~aiida.orm.nodes.process.calculation.calcfunction.CalcFunctionNode`: Represents the execution of a python function (see the concept of :ref:`calculation functions<concepts_calcfunctions>`).
+        - :py:class:`~aiida.orm.nodes.process.calculation.calcfunction.CalcFunctionNode`: Represents the execution of a python function (see the concept of :ref:`calculation functions<topics:calculations:concepts:calcfunctions>`).

     - **workflow nodes** (``WorkflowNode``): Represent python code that orchestrates the execution of other workflows and calculations, that optionally return the data created by the processes they called.
 These are further subdivided in two subclasses:

-        - :py:class:`~aiida.orm.nodes.process.workflow.workchain.WorkChainNode`: Represents the execution of a python class instance with built-in checkpoints, such that the process may be paused/stopped/resumed (see the concept of :ref:`work chains<concepts_workchains>`).
+        - :py:class:`~aiida.orm.nodes.process.workflow.workchain.WorkChainNode`: Represents the execution of a python class instance with built-in checkpoints, such that the process may be paused/stopped/resumed (see the concept of :ref:`work chains<topics:workflows:concepts:workchains>`).
-        - :py:class:`~aiida.orm.nodes.process.workflow.workfunction.WorkFunctionNode`: Represents the execution of a python function calling other processes (see the concept of :ref:`work functions<concepts_workfunctions>`).
+        - :py:class:`~aiida.orm.nodes.process.workflow.workfunction.WorkFunctionNode`: Represents the execution of a python function calling other processes (see the concept of :ref:`work functions<topics:workflows:concepts:workfunctions>`).

 The class hierarchy of the process nodes is shown in the figure below.

 .. _fig_provenance_class_hierarchy:
 .. figure:: include/images/class_hierarchy.png

     The hierarchy of the ORM classes for the process nodes.
 Only instances of the lowest level of classes will actually enter into the provenance graph.
-The two upper levels have a mostly taxonomical purpose as they allow us to refer to multiple classes at once when reasoning about the graph as well as a place to define common functionality (see section on :ref:`processes <concepts_processes>`).
+The two upper levels have a mostly taxonomical purpose as they allow us to refer to multiple classes at once when reasoning about the graph as well as a place to define common functionality (see section on :ref:`processes <topics:processes:concepts>`).

 For what concerns data nodes, the base class (``Data``) is subclassed to provide functionalities specific to the data type and python methods to operate on it.